lalomorales22/penguins/docs/web/control-ui.md

 - `chat.send` is **non-blocking**: it acks immediately with `{ runId, status: "started" }` and the response streams via `chat` events.
 - Re-sending with the same `idempotencyKey` returns `{ status: "in_flight" }` while running, and `{ status: "ok" }` after completion.
-- `chat.inject` appends an assistant note to the session transcript and broadcasts a `chat` event for UI-only updates (no agent run, no channel delivery).
+- `chat.inject` appends an assistant note to the session transcript and broadcasts a `chat` event for UI-only updates (no agent run, no outbound integration delivery).
 - Stop:
   - Click **Stop** (calls `chat.abort`)
   - Type `/stop` (or `stop|esc|abort|wait|exit|interrupt`) to abort out-of-band